 Lego’s story began in the 1930’s in Denmark and it has been delighting children and injuring parents worldwide ever since.
 We have a lot of Lego.
 Boy Child has been in to it since he was about 4.
 This means he has a good 4 years worth of Lego based Birthday and Christmas presents now.
 This year Girl Child has joined the party and her last Birthday involved yet more of the stuff arriving.
 Daddy was a big fan as a child (and still would be if the kids would let him) so we have some of his childhood Lego.
 They also have a collection at each grandparent’s house, just in case they get withdrawal when visiting.
+While there are some toys I really hate, my relationship with Lego is a bit more complicated.

 Why I hate Lego